alanh90/BICA-EmergentThoughts/README.md

     *   **Domain-Adaptive Metrics:** Adapts evaluation criteria to suit specific application domains, ensuring relevance and practicality.
     *   **Emergent Selection Processes:** Facilitates dynamic prioritization of scenarios, promoting innovative and contextually appropriate outcomes.

-These principles collectively empower ECF to simulate a form of intuitive processing, enabling AI systems to autonomously generate, evaluate, and refine creative solutions.
+These principles collectively empower HECF to simulate a form of intuitive processing, enabling AI systems to autonomously generate, evaluate, and refine creative solutions.
 This architecture is a critical step toward AGI by integrating human-like intuition and adaptability into artificial systems, enhancing their capacity to handle novel situations and complex problems.

 ---

 ### 2.2.
-Core Components of ECF
+Core Components of HECF

-The Emergent Cognition Framework is structured into five distinct layers, each performing a specific function that contributes to the overall goal of creative synthesis:
+The Hungry Emergent Cognition Framework is structured into five distinct layers, each performing a specific function that contributes to the overall goal of creative synthesis:

 #### **Layer 1: Noisy Memory Activation and Contextual Integration**